allexradu/Google_Bot/README.md

 Step 3.
 Execute this software using "python google_bot.py"

 Step 4.
-Add the delay between in seconds using a number that can, optionally, include a decimal point [1 recommended]
+Add the delay between images in seconds using a number that can, optionally, include a decimal point [1 recommended].

+Note.
+A lower delay than 1 second my result in lower quality images.

 Step 5.
 The bot with download 4 images with the file name stating with A1001.jpg (for the first image of the first product), A1002.jpg (for the second image), A1003.jpg (for the third), A1004.jpg (for the forth).